-Pound cost averaging looks complicated, but the unwieldy term describes a very simple process.
+Pound cost averaging sounds complicated, but the unwieldy term describes a very simple process.

 Imagine you have money to invest.
-You already know where you’re going to invest it.
-You also know you’re going to make a long-term investment.
+You already know where you’re going to invest it and you also know you’re going to make a long-term investment.
 As time passes and as you earn money by working, you’ll be investing more each month.

 Instilling good behaviours

-Firstly, pound cost averaging instills good investing behaviour – by establishing a routine.
+Firstly, pound cost averaging instils good investing behaviour – by establishing a routine.

-Having a routine helps to overcome this temptation.
+Having a routine could help to overcome this temptation.
 Routines are especially helpful if the investment process is automated – for instance, by direct debit transaction.
 When you invest as a matter of routine each month, regardless of market conditions, investing doesn’t feel like such a gamble.

 A routine also helps us view investing as a truly long-term, continuous activity.
 When you’ve invested a single sum, it’s very tempting to withdraw it from the market when it’s made a significant gain – say, if you’ve turned £10,000 into £15,000.
 Equally, when you’ve invested a single sum and your portfolio is down, the temptation to withdraw is far stronger.

 Establishing a routine helps us think of investing as an ongoing activity that continues regardless of temporary gains or losses.

 Spreading your payments over time makes you a more disciplined investor.
 It also has a second advantage: it cushions your losses if the market falls.

 Imagine you were to invest £10,000 into a diversified portfolio – perhaps one built by an investment manager like Nutmeg, perhaps one you’ve designed yourself.
 Imagine the market falls consistently over 12 months, so you’re left with a total portfolio of just £9,000.
 You’ve lost 10% of your investment, and you’ll have to grow your £9,000 by over 11% to recover the portfolio’s initial value.